fnetai/cli/project/fundamentals/index.md

-# [Project X] Fundamentals
+# Flownet CLI Fundamentals

-Welcome to the [Project X] Fundamentals documentation.
-This section contains quick notes on the core building blocks and foundational approaches of [Project X].
+Welcome to the Flownet CLI Fundamentals documentation.
+This section contains quick notes on the core building blocks and foundational approaches of Flownet CLI.

 ## Available Fundamentals